-The researchers identified relevant Facebook groups, such as those called "Suicide Notes" (SN) and "Ask and Share with

-Psychologist" (ASP), with the alias 'Survivor Warriors."
-These two platforms accommodate members all over the world, the researchers fulfilled the platform's rules and they were accepted as members while one of the researchers is an admin of one the groups.
-This allowed the researchers to use 'participant observation method'.
+The researchers identified relevant Facebook groups, such as those called "Suicide Notes" (SN) and "Ask and Share with Psychologist" (ASP), with the alias 'Survivor Warriors."
+These two platforms accommodate members all over the world, one of the researchers fulfilled the platform's rules and they were accepted as members while one of the researchers is an admin of one the groups.
+This allowed this researcher to use 'participant observation method'.
 Participants were observed for 2 hours every day for three months, which was between November 2023 and January 2024.

-The SN platform's privacy setting is public; people who want to join must take a survey of allegiance to the group rules, and the admin will accept the person upon meeting the criteria of the platform.
-It comprises males and females, with about 2,800 thousand members from all races of the world who wish to open up or express themselves in distress, especially suicidal ideation.
+The SN platform's privacy setting is public; people who want to join were mandated to take a survey of allegiance to the group rules, and the admin will accept the person upon meeting the criteria of the platform.
+SN comprises males and females, with about 2,800 thousand members from all races of the world who wish to open up or express themselves when in psychological distress, especially suicidal ideation.